UniversalDevicesInc/polyglot-v2-nodejs-interface/README.md

 `config` is triggered whenever there is a change in the configuration, the nodes, the notices, anything.
 The config is passed in parameter.
 You can check for config.isInitialConfig to know if the is the first config received.
 Use this for initialization when you want to have a working config loaded.

+The config object will have a property newParamsDetected set to true if the customParams changed.

 `poll` is triggered frequently, based on your short poll and long poll values.
 The longPoll parameter is a flag telling you if this is a long poll or short poll.